adepierre/Botcraft/README.md

 - (Optional) Rendering of all the blocks (including entity-blocks like chests, banners...) and entities (bounding box only)
 - Bot programming with a behaviour tree system (see [the wiki page](https://github.com/adepierre/Botcraft/wiki/Behaviour-system) for details)
 - Bot control with mouse and keyboard
-- ⚠️ For 1.19+, only the default value for enforce-secure-profile (false) server property is supported.
-Botcraft can't connect to servers with enforce-secure-profile=true (yet) ⚠️
+- ⚠️ For 1.19+, botcraft can only connect to servers with property enforce-secure-profile set to false.
+Connection to servers with enforce-secure-profile=true is not supported (yet). ⚠️

 Available bot behaviours includes:
 - Path finding (including ladder/scaffholding climbing)